 A large sauropod dinosaur that lived during the Cretaceous Period is the Isisaurus.
-This dinosaur lived in India, and its fossils are some of the most complete amongst Titanosuaria.
+This dinosaur lived in India, and its fossils are some of the most complete among Titanosuaria.
 The Isisaurus is estimated to have a large length of around 59.1 feet (18 meters).
 The fossil of this species is nearly complete, and they are one of the closest dinosaur species to modern-day giraffes in appearance.

-The neck of the Isisaurus was long and stuck out more forward instead of vertical.
+The neck of the Isisaurus was long and stuck out more forward instead of vertically.
 This species’ neck was also extremely thick when compared to other long-necked dinosaurs.
 Their legs were long, but the incomplete fossils discovered are not enough to know how large they were capable of growing.
 Grasslands, forests, and wetland-type habitats are some of the areas they may have lived.

 Living in North America, Camarasaurus is one of the most common dinosaurs to find.
 Fossils of this species have been continually discovered since 1877, with specimens being dug up across the United States.
 Four species of Camarasaurus exist which are C. supremus, C. grandis, C. lentus, and C. lewisi.